Polynomial functions over bounded distributive lattices: Concluding remarks

 \section{Concluding remarks}

-By the equivalence $(i)\Leftrightarrow (iii)$, polynomial functions $f\colon L^{n}\rightarrow L$ with $f (\overline{0}) = 0$ and $f (\overline{1}) = 1$ coincide exactly with those for which $\{f(\vect{x})\colon \vect{x}\in L^n\}=L^n$.
+By the equivalence $(i)\Leftrightarrow (iii)$, polynomial functions $f\colon L^{n}\rightarrow L$ with $f (\overline{0}) = 0$ and $f (\overline{1}) = 1$ coincide exactly with those for which $\ran(f)=L$.
 These are referred to as \emph{discrete Sugeno integrals} and were studied in \cite{Mar00c} where equivalence $(i)\Leftrightarrow (iv)$ of the Main Theorem was established for this particular case when $L$ is an interval of the real line.
-Also, the implication $(i)\Rightarrow (v)$ of the Main Theorem reduces to that established by Benvenuti, Mesiar, and Vivona \cite{BenMesViv02} when $L$ is an interval of the real line, since in this case the conditions that $\delta_g$ and $\delta_f$ preserve $\vee$ become redundant.
+Also, the implication $(i)\Rightarrow (v)$ of the Main Theorem reduces to that established by Benvenuti, Mesiar, and Vivona \cite{BenMesViv02} when $L$ is an interval of the real line, since in this case the dual of (\ref{eq:deltaFG}) becomes redundant.
 Condition (\ref{eq:homogeneity}) and its dual, when strengthened to all $c\in L$, are referred to as \emph{$\wedge$-homogeneity} and \emph{$\vee$-homogeneity}, respectively; see \cite{GraMarMesPap09}.
 These were used by Fodor and Roubens~\cite{FodRou95} to axiomatize certain classes of aggregation functions over the reals.

-Given the nature of statements $(iii)$--$(vi)$, it is natural to ask whether the equivalences between these and $(i)$ continue to hold over non-distributive lattices.
+Recall that the property of being order-preserving is a consequence of all except assertion $(iv)$ of the Main Theorem.
+Also, given the nature of statements $(iii)$--$(vi)$, it is natural to ask whether the equivalences between these and $(i)$ continue to hold over non-distributive lattices.
 The reader can easily verify that (already for unary polynomial functions) this is not the case.
-Also, the property of being order-preserving is a consequence of $(ii)$ of the Main Theorem, but this is not the case for $(iii)$--$(vi)$.